Little Langdale: Fauna and flora

-Twenty acres of fields around the centre of the hamlet of Little Langdale were designated a SSSI in 1989 as one of the only four remaining meadows of SSSI quality in South Cumbria.
+Twenty acres of fields around the centre of the hamlet of Little Langdale were designated an SSSI in 1989 as one of the only four remaining meadows of SSSI quality in South Cumbria.
 The habitat varies from floodplain near the Brathay to higher, dryer haymeadow with both being home to a wide variety of herb, grass and flower species.
 Grasses found in these meadows include sweet vernal-grass, wood-crane's-bill, common bent, crested dog's tail, red fescue, meadow fescue, Yorkshire-fog, smooth meadow-grass, rough meadow-grass, cock's-foot, soft brome and perennial rye-grass.
 Perhaps the rarest species found there is the globe-flower.

 History

-The valley has a long history of inhabitation, a socketed Bronze Age axe was found on Low Fell above Greenburn Beck in 1961 and remains of an Iron Age nucleated hillfort have been found at Castle Howe - a small mound of volcanic rock - including a hut circle and ditches cut into the rock.
+The valley has a long history of inhabitation.
+A socketed Bronze Age axe was found on Low Fell above Greenburn Beck in 1961 and remains of an Iron Age nucleated hillfort have been found at Castle Howe – a small mound of volcanic rock – including a hut circle and ditches cut into the rock.
 More recent research disagrees that it was ever a hillfort.

 The Viking Age

 The Ting Mound or Thing Moot at Fellfoot Farm is a deliberately terraced mound situated close to the Roman road and other transport routes.
 It was used as an open-air meeting place for local government.
-It is believed to have established by Viking settlers, possibly from the 10th century onward, although it has not been dated archaeologically.
+It is believed to have been established by Viking settlers, possibly from the 10th century onward, although it has not been dated archaeologically.